Same-Sex Marriage in Texas

 To get married in Texas, you first must apply for a license at a county clerk's office, then typically wait at least 72 hours before being married by a judge or authorized religious official.
 A ceremonial marriage requires a marriage license issued by the county clerk.
 You must complete a sworn application that establishes the facts required to show that you are legally eligible to enter into the marital relationship.
-People younger than 18 years old need court orders (see Texas Family Code 2.003).
+People younger than 18 years old need court orders (see Minors and Marriage).
 You cannot be currently married.
 You cannot marry a person with a blood relationship of first cousin or closer.
 You cannot marry a current or former step-parent or step-child.

 The marriage ceremony must be conducted within 31 days of the day the license is issued by the county clerk.
 The ceremony generally must not be conducted within 72 hours of the issuance of the license.
 Any judge, justice, justice of the peace, minister, priest, rabbi or other authorized officer of a religious organization may perform the ceremony.
 It is unlawful to refuse to perform the marriage ceremony between two persons eligible to marry because of race, religion, national origin, or sexual orientation.